Range minimum query: Solution using constant time after linearithmic space and time pre-computation

 After this pre-computing step, a query RMQ_{A}(l,r) can now be answered in constant time by splitting it into two separate queries: one is the pre-computed query with range from l to the largest memoized value smaller than r.
 The other is the query of an interval of the same length that has r as its right boundary.
 These intervals may overlap, but since we are trying to compute the minimum rather than, for example, the sum of the numbers in the array, this does not matter.
 The overall result can thus be obtained, after the linearithmic time pre-computing, in constant time: the two queries can be answered in constant time and the only thing left to do is to choose the smaller of the two results.

-Solution using logarithmic time and linear space
+Solution using logarithmic query time after linear time and space pre-computation

-This solution answers RMQs in O(n) time.
-Its data structures use O(n) space and its data structures can also be used to answer queries in constant time.
+This solution does pre-computation in O(n) time.
+Its data structures use O(n) space and its data structures can be used to answer queries in logarithmic time.
 The array is first conceptually divided into blocks of size s = log n/4.
 Then the minimum for each block can be computed in O(n) time overall and the minima are stored in a new array.

 RMQs can now be answered in logarithmic time by looking at the blocks containing the left query boundary, the right query boundary and all the blocks in between: